persteenolsen/django-starter-three/README.md

 python manage.py migrate
 ```
 This will create the Table Post in the DB and you are now ready for administrate the Posts by the Django Admin Backend

+# Membership System

+A Membership System by django-allauth package with the below features:

+- Signup

+- Login

+- Logout

+- Reset Password

+- Change Password when logged in

+For implementing the Membership System take a look at the Documentation by django-allauth and this Starter where the following files are involved:

+- requirements.txt

+- .env

+- vercel_app / settings

+- vercel_app / urls

+- templates

+- templates / account

+- Both the SQLite + MySQL DB

 Happy use of Django :-)